neo4j-examples/neo4j-movies-template/README.md

 # README

-This web app originally written by kbastani and theflipside.
+This Neo4j-based node / react web app displays movie and person data in a manner similar to IMDB.
-The API is built with Express 4 and the frontend is witten with React.
+It is designed to serve as a template for further development projects.
 Feel encouraged to fork and update this repo!

 ## The Model